lgarron/folderify/README.md

 optional arguments:
-  -h, --help            show this help message and exit --reveal, -r          Reveal the target (or resulting .icns file) in Finder.
+  -h, --help            show this help message and exit --builtin, -b         Use built-in macOS tools in place of seticon.
+  --reveal, -r          Reveal the target (or resulting .icns file) in Finder.
   --macOS VERSION       Version of the macOS folder icon, e.g. "10.13".
 Defaults to the version currently running (10.15).
   --osx VERSION, -x VERSION